lydell/elm-watch/README.md

 - You need a recent enough elm/core version.
 Otherwise some regexes don’t match.
 Perfect time to update!

 In case you’re wondering, elm-watch has its own hot reloading implementation, built with Elm’s needs at the core.
 In other words, elm-watch is _not_ using the common [elm-hot] package (which is more focused on fitting into the hot reloading systems of webpack and Parcel).

+elm-watch’s hot reloading works by injecting an extra little program into your built JavaScript files (when running `elm-watch hot` only, not `elm-watch make`).
+It renders the browser UI in the bottom-left corner, and connects to elm-watch’s Web Socket server.
+You’re not supposed to really notice or have to think any of that, but it can help to know how the “magic” works when debugging things.
+Or just for fun.

 ## HTTPS